Goggles: History

 In the early 20th century, goggles were worn by drivers of uncovered cars to prevent irritation of the eyes by dust or wind.
 Likewise in the first ten years after the invention of the airplane in 1903 goggles became a necessity as wind blow became more severe as aircraft speeds increased and as protection against bugstrikes at high altitudes.
 The first pilot to wear goggles was probably Charles Manly in his failed attempt to fly Samuel Langley's aerodrome in 1903.

+In 1875, Matthew Webb attempted to use a form of goggles without a seal (which he called "barnacles") on his first attempt at swimming across the English Channel, the intent was to shield his eyes from the splashing of the salt water.

 Types

 The requirements for goggles varies depending on the use.
 Some examples: